arntanguy/oldblog/content/Programmation/ShaderMaker_fix.md

 Title: ShaderMaker: Fix bug with geometry shaders!
 Date: 2013-02-03
 Tags: programmation, shadermaker, bugfix, glsl, shaders, shader editor
 Summary: When using a video card without support for goemetry shaders, ShaderMaker's text editor crashed.
 Indeed, the code tries to load a geometric shader while this isn't possible.
 This article provides the necessary source code to fix this issue.
+disqus_identifier: geenux-shadermaker-fix-geometry-shaders

 Hi!